Myriopteris aurea (Poir.) Grusz & Windham

-Complex diversification in lineages rampant with morphological convergence, paired with polyploidy, hybridization, and apomixis, makes determining phylogenetic relationships and stabilizing the taxonomy especially difficult for some groups.
-Cheilanthoid ferns (Pteridaceae) are no exception.
-The poster-child genus of the clade, Cheilanthes Sw., is a perfect example of taxonomic instability that can result from confounding factors like these (Windham et al. 2009).
-Phylogenetic analyses of cheilanthoid ferns demonstrated Cheilanthes to be grossly polyphyletic, with species assigned to the name dispersed over five of the six major cheilanthoid clades (Windham et al. 2009).
-But recent molecular studies confirmed the existence of a strongly supported, monophyletic clade comprising ca. 45 primarily North and Central American taxa historically included in Cheilanthes.
-Using information from morphology, cytology, life history, and molecular (DNA) sequencing, we evaluated relationships among these taxa and explored character evolution in the group.
-Our recently updated circumscription of these taxa (in the resurrected genus, Myriopteris Fée; Grusz and Windham 2013) guides toward a more stable taxonomy for the genus—one that better reflects evolutionary history.
-Our phylogenetic analyses indicate strong statistical support for intrageneric species relationships, and shed light on morphological, cytological, and reproductive character evolution (Grusz et al. 2014).
+Morphological convergence, together with polyploidy, hybridization, and apomixis, can complicate efforts to infer phylogenetic relationships in some plant lineages, usually resulting in severe taxonomy instability.
+Cheilanthoid ferns (Pteridaceae), Cheilanthes Sw. in particular, are a classic example of the taxonomic instability that can result from such confounding factors (Windham et al. 2009).
+Phylogenetic analyses of cheilanthoid ferns have demonstrated the genus Cheilanthes to be grossly polyphyletic, with species assigned to the name dispersed over five of six major cheilanthoid clades (Windham et al. 2009).
+In an effort to stabilize taxonomy, we resurrected the genus, Myriopteris Fée; Grusz and Windham 2013), thereby reflecting an improved understanding of evolutionary history.
+Our phylogenetic analyses found strong statistical support for intrageneric species relationships, and shed light on morphological, cytological, and reproductive character evolution in the group (Grusz et al. 2014).

 Repetitive DNA: simple sequence repeats (SSRs)